xdg-go/maybe/README.md

 	data  []string
 }

-// Example_StrsToInts shows how to convert a list of strings to a list of
+// Example shows how to convert a list of strings to a list of non-negative
-// non-negative integers, accouting for the possibility of failure either in
+// integers, accouting for the possibility of failure either in conversion or
-// conversion or validation.
+// validation.
-func Example_StrsToInts() {
+func Example() {

 	cases := []example{
 		{label: "success", data: []string{"23", "42", "0"}},